nathan-popper/nathan-popper.github.io/_portfolio/portfolio-2.md

 {::options parse_block_html="false" /}

 ## Vectorization & Training
-Our classification model can only work with numbers, and there were a number of different options for converting the cleaned text into the appropriate numerical vectors.
-Since the text in our dataset had high similarity and requent repetition, TF-IDF vectorization was a good choice.
+Our classification model can only work with numbers, and there were several different options for converting the cleaned text into the appropriate numerical vectors.
+Since the text in our dataset had high similarity and frequent repetition, TF-IDF vectorization was a good choice.
 TF-IDF would capture how often a word appears in a certain conversation, and then weight it by how unique that word was to the entire dataset of conversations.
 Words that appeared in many conversation topics would therefore be less dominant than words that were unique to the smaller subset of labels.
   I used the scikit-learn TF-IDF vectorizer and customized the parameters to fit well with our situation.
 I used sublinear term frequency scaling to tone down the effect of very frequent words (some words had 20+ appearances per conversation).
 A word could also be *too* unique.
-If a word only appears in one document it would get quite a large weight because it's correctly identified as a unique word.
+If a word only appears in one document, it would get quite a large weight because it's correctly identified as a unique word.
 However, this word is likely not important to identifying the label since it only appeared once.
 I required that the term appear in at least 3 conversations for it to get added to the vocabulary.
 Finally, since words alone could miss valuable information, the model was also given bigrams.

 {::options parse_block_html="true" /}